VIETNAM 2021: IMMERSION-EXPANSION IS FOR…

 HOW TO GET THERE

-You do not need to book a flight from Da Nang to Hanoi as it is included in the retreat price and booked for you.
+You do not need to book a flight from Hanoi to Da Nang as it is included in the price and booked for you.

 If you prefer more time to relax and refresh after your flight from overseas we recommend you arrive one day earlier.
-Lots of local accommodation is available from simple clean Homestays to 5 star luxury.
+Lots of local accommodation is available from simple clean Homestays, cheap backpackers to 5 star luxury.

 Please email us to confirm once you’ve booked your flight.

 Rooms are a generous size and private with ensuite.
 Shared rooms are available at reduced cost.
-Cabins on the boat on Halong Bay are smaller than in the resort and hotel, and are also private.
-Please contact us if you’d like a shared cabin.
+Cabins on the boat on Halong Bay are smaller than in the resort and hotel, and are private or shared.

 WHAT IF YOU DON’T WANT TO DO AN ACTIVITY

 The program has been carefully created to provide a well balanced and varied experience and we encourage you to throw yourself into everything.
-Being on retreat is a wonderful opportunity to experience things you may never try on your own and to discover new aspects of yourself.
+Being on a cultural immersion and personal expansion event is a wonderful opportunity to experience things you may never try on your own and to discover new aspects of yourself.
 Group cohesion strengthens when everyone takes part.

-We have scheduled plenty of Free Time into the program, including one complete day, which you can use any way you wish – to rest, shop, sightsee, journal, read, relax by the pool or the beach, explore the local area by bicycle, or simply discover more about this vibrant culture.
+We have scheduled plenty of Free Time, including one complete day which you can use any way you wish – to do your Bonus Activity, rest, shop, sightsee, journal, read, relax by the pool or the beach, explore the local area by bicycle, or simply discover more about this vibrant culture.

 The Vietnamese love food and put much effort into creating fresh, tasty dishes to cater for a wide range of tastes.
 All meals contain a range of dishes and can be varied to suit tastes and any dietary restrictions.
 You will be able to provide details of these on your intake form.